 The safety, health and wellness of our employees is a top priority.
-In response to COVID-19, we have implemented a safety protocols including shift work scheduling to reduce number of people in the facility, requirements for the wearing of masks and for social distancing, increased cleaning procedures and readily available hand sanitizer.
-These protocols are designed to comply with health and safety standards as required by federal, state and local government agencies, taking into consideration guidelines of the Centers for Disease Control and Prevention and other public health authorities.
-In addition, we have provided work-at-home arrangements for employees who are able to do so.
+To support a culture of safety, management has established a safety committee that meets regularly to assess and discuss compliance with and potential changes to the Company's policy, procedures, and training needs.
+Our protocols are designed to comply with health and safety standards as required by federal, state and local government agencies, taking into consideration guidelines of the Centers for Disease Control and Prevention and other public health authorities.